Ceasar/Encyclopedia/src/elman_mcclelland_1988.rst

     The process by which the sounds of language are heard, interpreted, and understood.

-.. _ci:

-Coarticulatory influences
-    |ci|_ in speech result from vocal tract dynamics and are a major source of
-    variability in the speech signal.
-It is well known that listeners |pc|_ for the |ci|_ of one phoneme on the production of its neighbors.
-Listeners
-    |pc|_ for these effects by adjusting the boundary between phonetic
-    categories which are distinguished by the frequency distribution of acoustic energy.

 .. _modular view:
 .. _autonomous view:
 .. _autonomous model: